kristianharge/dead_reckoning/README.md

 *Note : For simplicity, we supposed that this library returns the odometry values between the last acq and the new one.*

 The output values are actually given by reference and the returned value corresponds to the success or fail of the function.
+Regarding the timestamp, it is referenced to 0 at boot.

 ### How is built the library and how to use it